Clan MacDonald of Glencoe

-The MacDonalds of Glencoe, also known as Clann Iain Abrach (Scottish Gaelic: Clann Iain Abrach), was a Highland Scottish clan and a branch of the larger Clan Donald.
-They were named after Glen Coe. the MacDonalds of Glen Coe (or MacIains as they were more specifically known) have resided in Glen Coe since at least the early 14th century, when they supported King Robert the Bruce.
+The MacDonalds of Glencoe, also known as Clann Iain Abrach (Scottish Gaelic: Clann Iain Abrach), is a Highland Scottish clan and a branch of the larger Clan Donald.
+Named after Glen Coe, the MacDonalds (or MacIains as they were more specifically known) lived there from the early 14th century, until the glen was largely abandoned during the Highland Clearances of the late 18th century.

 The MacDonalds of Glencoe were constantly involved in trouble with the law and for their consistent raiding, pillaging and cattle rustling.
-The clan had particular trouble with the neighbouring Clan Campbell.
-Their infamous feud gained notoriety in the coming generations, eventually leading to the Massacre of Glencoe in 1692.
-The clan soon took part in a series of Jacobite Uprisings in 1715 and 1745.
+Combined with their participation in the Jacobite rising of 1689, this resulted in the clan being targeted in the 1692 Massacre of Glencoe.
+They later took part in the risings of 1715 and 1745.

-The last chief died in 1889, without producing an heir.
-The clan does not currently have a chief recognized by the Lord Lyon King of Arms and therefore it is considered an Armigerous clan.
+The last clan chief died in 1889, without producing an heir.
+In the 21st century, the clan has since had a chief recognized by the Lord Lyon King of Arms in January 2024: Alan MacDonald has been confirmed as Chief of the name and arms of MacDonald of Glencoe.

 History

 Origins of the clan

 The MacDonalds of Glencoe are one of the branch clans of Clan Donald—one of the largest Scottish clans.
 The eponymous ancestor of Clan Donald is Donald, son of Reginald, son of Somerled.
 Somerled, son of Gillebride was a 12th-century Norse–Gaelic leader and warrior who fancied himself as "King of the Isles" and "King of Argyll".
 Through marital alliance and ambitious military conquest, Somerled rose in prominence to create the Kingdom of Mann and the Isles.
-Traditional genealogies suggest Somerled is a descendent of various Irish legendary figures.
+Traditional genealogies suggest Somerled is a descendant of various Irish legendary figures.